Clearwater County Felony Drug Treatment Diversion Court

 1. Defendant must enter a guilty plea or plead guilty to their probation violations

-2. Defendant, attorney, prosecutor, drug court judge will sign the contract (below) and file with the drug court clerk
+2. Defendant, attorney, prosecutor, drug court judge will sign the contract and file with the drug court clerk

 3. Defendant, attorney, prosecutor will sign the disposition agreement and file with the drug court clerk

-4. All documents must be completed at change of plea/sentencing/disposition, please complete the contract below and file with the court.
+4. All documents must be completed at change of plea/sentencing/disposition, please complete the contract and file with the court.

 If the defendant is denied, their case is returned to their sentencing judge for further proceedings.